This tool will help you:

 legal advice privilege | admissibility of evidence | disability discrimination

-In X v Y Ltd EAT/0261/17, the Employment Appeal Tribunal (EAT) held that an email containing legal advice on how to disguise a discriminatory dismissal as a redundancy is not protected by legal advice privilege and is admissible as evidence in a tribunal.
+In X v Y Ltd EAT/0261/17, the EAT held that an email containing legal advice on how to disguise a discriminatory dismissal as a redundancy is not protected by legal advice privilege and is admissible as evidence in a tribunal.

-Y Ltd is appealing the EAT decision to the Court of Appeal.
-The Court of Appeal is due to hear the appeal by 31 October 2019.
+Y Ltd is appealing the EAT decision.
+The Court of Appeal is due to hear the appeal on 2 October 2019.

 trade unions | collective bargaining | unlawful inducements